pauljnav/pauljnav.github.io/_posts/2025-02-21-Avoid-Array-Addition-Tip.md

-> :memo: **Note:** After reading the Tip, heres a measure

 # Avoid Array Addition - Tip
 I'm a fan of [PowerShell.tiPS](https://www.powershellgallery.com/packages/tiPS) by [Daniel Schroeder](https://blog.danskingdom.com/) (aka [deadlydog](https://github.com/deadlydog)), and the other day a really nice tip submitted by: [Santiago Squarzon](https://github.com/santisq) appeared in my [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview) console.
-The tip was so nice that I expanded the example and used [Measure-Command](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/measure-command) to test the benefit described by Santiago's tip.
+The tip was so sweet that I just had to go ahead and expand the example and then used [Measure-Command](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/measure-command) to test the benefit described by Santiago's tip.

 ## Firstly, the tip